mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/userinterface.md

  keyboard when the users presses the Done key.

 {:id="TextBox.MoveCursorTo" class="method"} <i/> MoveCursorTo(*position*{:.number})
-: Repositions the cursor of the `TextBox` before the character at the given 1-indexed position.
-If the given position is larger than the length of the `TextBox`, the cursor will be moved to the end of the text; and if the given position is smaller or equal to 1, the cursor will be moved to the start.
+: Repositions the cursor of the TextBox before the character at the given 1-indexed position.
+If the given position is larger than the length of the TextBox, the cursor will be moved to the end of the text; and if the given position is smaller or equal to 1, the cursor will be moved to the start.

 {:id="TextBox.MoveCursorToEnd" class="method"} <i/> MoveCursorToEnd()
-: Repositions the cursor to the end of the `TextBox`'s text.
+: Repositions the cursor to the end of the TextBox's text.

 {:id="TextBox.MoveCursorToStart" class="method"} <i/> MoveCursorToStart()
-: Repositions the cursor to the start of the `TextBox`'s text.
+: Repositions the cursor to the start of the TextBox's text.

 {:id="TextBox.RequestFocus" class="method"} <i/> RequestFocus()
 : Request focus to current `TextBox`.